armory/docs/content/en/docs/armory-agent/agent-mtls.md

 ### Configure the Agent

-See lines 19-25 for an example of how to configure the Agent.
+In the following example, see lines 19-25 for how to configure the Agent.

 {{< prism lang="yaml" line="19-25" >}}
 kubernetes:
   accounts:
-  - name: armory-sales-dev
+  - name: <account-name>
     serviceAccount: true
     #permissions:
     #  WRITE:
     #  - APPDEV_TEAMA
     #  READ:
-  # Add your accounts here, /kubeconfigfiles is the path where kubeconfig files added
+  # Add your accounts here; /kubeconfigfiles is the path where kubeconfig files added
   # to kustomization.yaml are mounted.
 #  - kubeconfigFile: /kubeconfigfiles/kubecfg-test.yml
 #    name: account1